2022 Winter Olympics: A guide to Men’s Hockey at the Beijing Games

 The official dates for the 2022 Winter Olympics are Friday, February 4 through Sunday, February 20, in Beijing, China.
-The competition begins as early as Wednesday, February 2 — two days before the Opening Ceremony — with curling.
+Men’s hockey begins this Wednesday, February 9 through Saturday, February 19 with the gold medal game taking place at 11 p.m.
+ET on USA network.
+See below for the full 2022 Winter Olympics Men’s Hockey TV schedule.

+WATCH LIVE: Click here to sign up for Peacock and watch live Hockey at the 2022 Winter Olympics!

+The U.S. men’s team is headed to the quarterfinals as the top seed after a 3-2 victory over Germany on Sunday morning.
+Be sure to check back later and find out who they will face in their first playoff game.

 RELATED: 2022 Winter Olympics – TV schedule, day-by-day viewing guide to the Beijing Winter Games